Macaroni: Etymology

 However, the Italian linguist G. Alessio argues that the word can have two origins.
 The first is the Medieval Greek μακαρώνεια (makarṓneia), 'dirge' (stated in sec.
 XIII by James of Bulgaria), which would mean 'funeral meal' and then 'food to serve' during this office (see modern Eastern Thrace's μαχαρωνιά (makharōniá)—macharōnia in the sense of 'rice-based dish served at the funeral'), in which case, the term would be composed of the double root of μακάριος (makários), 'blessed', and αἰωνίως (aiōníōs), 'eternally'.
 The second is the Greek μακαρία (makaría), 'barley broth', which would have added the suffix -one.

 In his book Delizia!
-The Epic History of Italians and their Food (2007), John Dickie instead says that the word macaroni, and its earlier variants such as maccheroni, "comes from maccare, meaning to pound or crush".
+The Epic History of Italians and their Food (2007), the British author, historian and academic John Dickie instead states that the word macaroni, and its earlier variants such as maccheroni, "comes from maccare, meaning to pound or crush".

 The word first appears in English as makerouns in the 1390 The Forme of Cury, which records the earliest recipe for macaroni and cheese.

 Outside Italy

-As is the case with dishes made with other types of pasta, macaroni and cheese is a popular dish and is often made with elbow macaroni.
-This is called macaroni cheese in the United Kingdom.
+As is the case with dishes made with other types of pasta, macaroni cheese is a popular dish and is often made with elbow macaroni.
+This is called mac and cheese in the United States.
 A similar dish, Älplermagronen, with a base of cream and cheese originated in Switzerland in the 19th century.
+In 7th century Crete, the locals prepared makarogia (Greek: µακαρώγια), a pasta-like dish, usually spicing it with saffron.
 In Great Britain, particularly Scotland, macaroni cheese is a popular filling for pies, often consumed as a takeaway food or at football grounds.
 A sweet macaroni, known as macaroni pudding, containing milk and sugar (and rather similar to a rice pudding), was also popular with the British during the Victorian era.
 A popular canned variety is still manufactured by Ambrosia and sold in UK supermarkets.

 In areas with large populations open to Western cultural influence such as Hong Kong, Macao, Malaysia, and Singapore, the local Chinese have adopted macaroni as an ingredient for Chinese-style Western cuisine.
-In Hong Kong's cha chaan teng ('tea restaurants') and Southeast Asia's kopi tiam ('coffee shops'), macaroni is cooked in water and then rinsed to remove starch, and served in clear broth with ham or frankfurter sausages, peas, black mushrooms, and optionally eggs, reminiscent of noodle soup dishes.
+In Hong Kong's cha chaan teng ('tea restaurants') and Southeast Asia's kopitiam ('coffee shops'), macaroni is cooked in water and then rinsed to remove starch, and served in clear broth with ham or frankfurter sausages, peas, black mushrooms, and optionally eggs, reminiscent of noodle soup dishes.
 This is often a course for breakfast or light lunch fare.
 Macaroni has also been incorporated into Malay Malaysian cuisine, where it is stir-fried akin to mee goreng using Asian seasoning similar to said noodle dish (i.e. shallots, oyster sauce, and chili paste).